-Our team will bring together approximately 15 leading patient group representatives to engage them in the newborn screening decision making process in the UK and the wider policy and technology context.
-The work will address two key questions:
+Our team have brought together approximately 15 leading patient group representatives to engage them in the newborn screening decision making process in the UK and the wider policy and technology context.
+The work addresses two key questions:

-Both of these questions will be addressed in detail, and the project participants will develop a set of recommendations based on the views, needs and experiences of people living with rare genetic conditions.
+Both of these questions are being addressed in detail, and the project participants are developing a set of recommendations based on the views, needs and experiences of people living with rare genetic conditions.
 This forms the basis of the Patient Charter on Newborn Screening.

-Participants will be selected from Genetic Alliance UK membership and based on expressions of interest and their condition specific interests in newborn screening.
-Participants will receive a detailed written briefing in advance of the workshop, which will introduce the concept of screening, newborn screening, the UK National Screening Committee (UKNSC) and its decision-making processes.
+Participants have been selected from Genetic Alliance UK membership and based on expressions of interest and their condition specific interests in newborn screening.
+Participants received a detailed written briefing in advance of the workshop, which introduced the concept of screening, newborn screening, the UK National Screening Committee (UKNSC) and its decision-making processes.

 – Presentations from experts in current screening technology and genomic technology

 – Presentations from the UKNSC secretariat, and a clinician who has recently secured a pilot newborn screening programme

 – A case study on adrenoleukodystrophy with presentations from a paediatrician and patient representative and the UKNSC

 – A structured discussion to generate perspectives and priorities around the system, identifying gaps and opportunities, and developing recommendations to be taken forward to review and inform further development of the system.